FaizR55/interview_ais/README.md

 - open in browser

 # jawaban 2 PHP
-- can open in php online compiler
+- php file can open in php online compiler